| |

 In our coping skills toolbox, we keep our calm-down cards, sensory bottles, earmuffs, a worry eater, anger management worksheets (problem-solving, feelings thermometer), and many other items that work for us.

-Grab any box that you have around the house, but make sure it is big enough to fit all the self-regulation items that your child may use.
+Grab any box you have around the house, but make sure it’s big enough to fit all the self-regulation items your child may use.

 Do you need some more ideas?